 When you feed your sourdough starter it reproduces exponentially.
 Unless you use starter on a regular basis you will soon find yourself, like I did recently, with several large glass containers filled with sourdough starter.

-Since I hate to waste anything, it can be stressful to see your sourdough starter expand so quickly.
+If you hate to waste anything, like I do, it can be stressful to see your starter expand so quickly.
 To avoid being overtaken by sourdough starter, you have a few simple options:

 - Use your starter to bake all kinds of goods, as mentioned above;

 - Share your sourdough starter with friends so “they can also enjoy the joys of sourdough baked goods”.
-Ok, that’s one way to sell the idea to your friends.
+Ok, that may be one way to sell the idea to your friends.
 But it’s also one simple way to transfer the problem to them;

 - Discard excess starter; basically throw it away; or

 Making sourdough pancakes is one of my favorite ways to use extra starter.
 Pouring a ladle of sourdough starter onto a hot pan gives you wonderful tasting sourdough pancakes in a couple minutes!
 Surely, you can improve these pancakes by adding other ingredients.
 Adding a little baking soda, for instance, will make your sourdough pancakes more fluffy.
+An egg will also give a fluffier result.
 A little molasses or sugar will slightly offset some of the pancakes’ natural sourness.
 Fruit will make them healthier and more attractive.
 Yet, sourdough pancakes are yummy as they are, just plain.
 I often add honey or fruit jam on top of mine.

 How Often Do You Need to Feed Your Sourdough Starter?